 The Health Inspection Division of the Ministry of Health confirmed having regular meetings with nongovernmental organisations managing reception facilities, as well as the Directorate of Immigration and OLAI.
-99

 Ministries and administrations confirmed having vastly strengthened their cooperation with non-governmental organisations partly supervising a number of reception facilities in Luxembourg.
-The OLAI, this increase in collaboration took the form of a permanent exchange with these partners, with monthly meetings, common trainings and the elaboration of best practices in the reception field.
+For OLAI, this increase in collaboration took the form of a permanent exchange with these partners, with monthly meetings, common trainings and the elaboration of best practices in the reception field.
 Moreover, during the considered period, OLAI transferred the daily operation of several reception centres to the Red Cross and Caritas, while those reception centres were without any permanent staff on the premises before.
-The cooperation with non-governmental organisations with non-governmental organisations with non-governmental organisations and caritas in Luxembourg.
-The OLAI, this increase in collaboration took the form of a permanent exchange with these partners, with monthly meetings, common trainings and the elaboration of best practices in the reception field.
-Moreover, during the considered period, of the premise of the Red Cross and Caritas, while those reception centres were without any permanent staff on the premises before.

 The Luxembourgish Red Cross also noted that, in order to speed up the establishment of new contracts in the context of supervision of new reception facilities, OLAI and the Red Cross established keys and guidelines concerning the needed budget and personnel, which could then be applied each time a new contract was to be established.
-102 Additionally, the non-governmental organisations running reception facilities had and continue to have a regular exchange with OLAI concerning common issues and problems encountered in the facilities in order to find solutions that can be applied in all reception facilities and hence coordinate activities.
-103
+Additionally, the non-governmental organisations running reception facilities had and continue to have a regular exchange with OLAI concerning common issues and problems encountered in the facilities in order to find solutions that can be applied in all reception facilities and hence coordinate activities.